×

 What do expats in Cuenca appreciate most about the local culture?

 "It is MUCH better than Costa Rica was.
 Cleaner, safer, more sophisticated, more elegant.
 Don't believe the west bloc weather reports on Cuenca.
 If the days is 5% rain and 25% partially cloudy and 60% sunny, they will report its raining.
 Cuenca placement very high up in a valley in the Andes between the massive weather makers of the steamy Amazon and the temperamental Pacific creates a local low pressure zone.
 So the weather can change and change back in minutes.
-If you are impatient, drive a mile and get whatever weather you want," remarked one expat living in Cuenca, Ecuador.
+If you are impatient, drive a mile and get whatever weather you want," mentioned one in Cuenca.

 View More Answers